The Modern Pantry | Grandpa Chef’s Healthy Beef Stew Guide

 Is Beef Stew Anti-Inflammatory?

 Many of my friends ask if this classic dish can actually help reduce inflammation in their joints and muscles.
-I tell them that this Healthy Beef Stew Guide focuses on the quality of the beef bones and the vegetables you choose for your pot.
-Using slow cooked marrow and avoiding nightshades can turn a simple meal into a healing tonic for your whole system.
+I tell them that my approach focuses entirely on the quality of the beef bones and the vegetables chosen for the pot.
+Using slow-cooked marrow and avoiding nightshades can turn a simple meal into a healing tonic for your whole system.

 Swapping Potatoes for Celery Root and Radishes

-I used to love big chunks of potatoes in my bowl until I realized they were making my knees feel heavy and achy.
-I now follow this Healthy Beef Stew Guide by using celery root or large radishes to keep the crunch without the starch.
+I used to love big chunks of potatoes in my bowl until they made my knees feel heavy and achy.
+I now avoid the starch by using cubed celeriac (celery root) or daikon radishes.
 This simple shift has made a massive difference in how I feel after my Sunday dinner with the family.

 Managing Digestive Comfort in Every Bowl